tryton/tryton/trytond/doc/ref/tools/misc.rst

    Resolve a dotted name to a global object.

+.. method:: safe_join(directory, \*pathnames)

+   Safely join zero or more untrusted path components to a base directory to avoid escaping the base directory.

 .. function:: unescape_wildcard(string[, wildcards[, escape]])

    Return the string without the wild card escapes.